-Fiscal Ye Fiscal Year Ended September 30, September 30, 2018 2017
+Fiscal Year Ended

+Sej ptember 30, 2019 Sep otember 30, 2018
-Sep , Sep

-2018 2017 (in millions)
+(in mi llion

-Billed \$ (in millions) \$ 2,697.7 \$ 2,31
+Billed \$ 2,931.7 \$ 2,697.7

-Unbilled Ψ 2,161.0 Ψ 2,293.5

-Contract retentions 661.7 568.6
+Contract retentions 641.5 661.7

-Total accounts receivable-gross 5,520.4 5,179.9
+Total accounts receivable-gross 3,573.2 3,359.4

-Allowance for doubtful accounts (51.6) (52.2)
+Allowance for doubtful accounts (56.1) (51.6)

-Total accounts receivable-net \$ 5,468.8 \$ 5,127.7
+Total accounts receivable-net \$ 3,517.1 \$ 3,307.8

-Billed accounts receivable represent amounts billed to clients that have yet to be collected.
-Unbilled accounts receivable represents the contract revenue recognized but not yet billed pursuant to contract terms or accounts billed after the period end.
-Substantially all unbilled receivables as of September 30, 2018 and 2017 are expected to be billed and collected within twelve months, except for claims.
-Significant claims recorded in unbilled receivables and other non-current assets were \$266.0 million and \$227.7 million as of September 30, 2018 and 2017, respectively, and included an amount related to the DOE Deactivation, Demolition, and Removal Project discussed further in Note 18.
-Contract retentions represent amounts invoiced to clients where payments have been withheld pending the completion of certain milestones, other contractual conditions or upon the completion of the project.
+Substantially all contract assets as of September 30, 2019 and 2018 are expected to be billed and collected within twelve months, except for claims.
+Significant claims recorded in contract assets and other non-current assets were approximately \$340 million and \$266 million as of September 30, 2019 and 2018, respectively, and included amounts related to the Department of Energy Deactivation, Demolition, and Removal Project and the Refinery Turnaround Project discussed further in Note 18.
+Contract retentions represent amounts invoiced to clients where payments have been withheld from progress payments until the contracted work has been completed and approved by the client.
 These retention agreements vary from project to project and could be outstanding for several months or years.